Understand the Video Skill API

 - Video Skill

 - Code and configuration that interpret directives and send messages to a video app or device to complete the customer request.
+The term "video skill" is used more generally to refer to all the components and services involved in integrating the Video Skill API.

 Generally, video skill development falls into two categories: